 You are your child’s first teacher, and the library encourages you to read, talk, sing, write, and play with your child every day!
 In this program, track each minute you read to and with your child.
-It still counts if your 8 month old is chewing on another book while you read, and if your 3 year old makes a book that normally takes 2 minutes to read into a 20 minute activity by asking a lot of questions!
+It still counts if your 8-month-old is chewing on another book while you read, and if your 3-year-old makes a book that normally takes 2 minutes to read into a 20-minute activity by asking a lot of questions!
 Make sure to count time spent singing to your child, talking about letters and words, "writing" out a grocery list, or making up a story on the spot.
-All these activities help develop literacy skills and that's what we hope to encourage with this program.
+All of these activities help develop literacy skills, and that's what we hope to encourage with this program.

 For students entering Kindergarten through Grade 5.

 Your child is reading on their own (or very close to it!)
 Track any time spent reading -a book for fun, an assignment for school, a graphic novel, a non-fiction book about trains - reading is reading!
 Even though your child can read on their own, it's still a great idea to read aloud together.
 Alternate chapters or pages between readers, or even volunteer to read a chapter book aloud to the family by yourself throughout the summer!
 Reading prevents the summer slide where students regress in their abilities during time off from school.